poulsp/docker-Alice-Linux-x86/README.md

 Make a tts polly that can handle {{lang:da-DK}} and possibly {{lang:en-US}}
 Save in cache DK otherwise save in US/GB/AU.

-My self I use the combination `docker-compose up; docker-compose down` in one terminal, and then further terminals for the other tasks.
+I use the combination `docker-compose up; docker-compose down` in one terminal, and then further terminals for the other tasks.

 ## Troubleshooting.
 The first time you ask Alice for something and you get the error below, then do a "ctrl-c" and a "alice-start".